 Yes I do.
 You can download it here.

-If you're looking to then cut the pages down to A5, I really don't recommend it as they won't align properly on the page, and double sided printing will be difficult.
+If you're looking to do this and then cut the pages down to A5, I don't recommend it as they won't align properly on the page, and double sided printing will be difficult.

 If you cut your paper first, then print, the result will be much better as the pages will align to the centre of the page, and the margins will be even - for both single and double sided printing.